Ricoh GR III Review

 The lack of a full wireless communications feature set months after launch isn't great, but I'm confident that Ricoh will bring the features it has promised to the table in the reasonably near future, and I'm cautiously optimistic based on the much cleaner app layout and better Wi-Fi performance than we saw with the GR II.
 But even without the missing Wi-Fi features I think this is a great camera for the price, offering superb large-sensor image quality in an uncommonly pocket-friendly design.
 The lack of a zoom lens won't be everyone's cup of tea, but if you can live with it and you're a street shooter or just like to travel light, there's a lot to love here!

 • • •

 It's been almost four years now since the cult-favorite Ricoh GR compact camera series received a new model.
 In the spring of 2019, though, the company has some news which is going to delight Ricoh GR fans and Pentaxians alike.
 The Ricoh GR III is finally here, sporting an overhauled imaging pipeline, plus more than a few goodies inherited from the Pentax brand.

 A new, more compact body that still looks very familiar

-Available from March 2019 at a list price of US$900 or thereabouts, the 24-megapixel, APS-C sensor-based GR III is noticeably more compact than its predecessor, being about a third of an inch less wide, but around the same height and depth.
-It is, however, just fractionally heavier at 9.1 ounces, loaded and ready to shoot.
+The 24-megapixel, APS-C sensor-based GR III still features a magnesium-alloy body but it's noticeably more compact than its predecessor's, being about a third of an inch less wide, but around the same height and depth.
+The GR III, however, is just fractionally heavier at 9.1 ounces, loaded and ready to shoot.